YvFrey/training-github-copilot/trainings-tasks/06_vibe_coding.md

 * **AI Tool Flexibility:** While this training is designed to strengthen your expertise in **GitHub Copilot**, you have full flexibility on AI tools and pair programmers.
 Feel free to enhance your workflow by integrating other generative AI tools.

 #### I: Vision & Context Architecture
-This phase requires **structured thinking** to define the Product Requirements Document (PRD) and **Context** to preemptively set standards.
+This phase requires **structured thinking** to define the Product Requirements and **Context** to preemptively set standards.
 * **Goal:** Never start coding until the vision is clear.
 Break the problem down into the four thinking levels (**Logical, Analytical, Computational, Procedural**).
-Always provide the AI with the most detail (rules files, PRDs, and past code).
+Always provide the AI with the most detail.

 #### II: Standards & Quality Execution
 This phase integrates the actual building of the code with risk mitigation.